-Your membership dollars go a long way, enabling our community to:
+Your membership and donations enable our community to:

-- Maintain and improve Silvermine’s historic character and natural beauty.
-(We recently installed the “Welcome to Silvermine” sign at the intersection of Silvermine and Perry Avenues — a direct result of your generosity!
+- Improve and maintain the historic character and natural beauty of Silvermine.
+This past year we installed the “Welcome to Silvermine” sign at the intersection of Silvermine and Perry Avenues — a direct result of your generosity!

 One of the oldest traditions in Silvermine (stretching back decades) is the arrival of Santa Claus by antique fire truck on Christmas Eve.
 And our elves at the Silvermine Community Association were on hand again this year to help as Santa arrived in the parking lot of the Silvermine Art Center and passed out gifts to local children.